Malith-Rukshan/Suno-API/README.md

   - title (Optional[str]): Title for the generated music.
   - make_instrumental (Optional[bool]): Generates an instrumental version if True.
   - wait_audio (bool): Waits until the audio URLs are ready if True.
+  - model_version (Optional[str]): The model version to use for generating audio.
+Defaults to the initialization value if not provided.
 - <b>Returns</b>: A list of `Clip` objects containing song data with IDs.
 - <b>Example:</b>
   - **By Description**